sharu725/warmhut/_layouts/page.md

         <div class = 'transparent'>
           <h1><span class = 'colorful'>Our Solutions</span></h1>
           <div class = 'half'>
             <p>We package our services as individuals pieces or as a set depending on your business needs.
-However, new businesses
+You could also benefit from the entire set.
+Warmhut's solutions pack will help your
-              could absolutely benefit from the entire set.
-We are interested in being part of your success story.
-It will be an honour to assist you expand your business at a fraction of your budget.</p>
+            brand stand out.</p>
             <a  href = 'solutions' class = 'border'>Learn More</a>
           </div>
         </div>